-Similarly to other sections of this report, the with-project expected annual damages figures for the final array were computed during the TSP milestone differently than post-TSP, when the recommended NED Plan was identified.
-As a result, this section shows two different expected annual damage tables to document how measures were screened, and display the NED recommended plan that was refined, resulting in the final-level tables in subsequent pages.
+Similarly to other sections of this report, the with-project expected annual damages figures for the final array were computed during the TSP milestone differently than post-TSP, when the Recommended Plan was identified.
+As a result, this section shows two different expected annual damage tables to document how measures were screened, and display the NED recommended plan that was refined, resulting in the Recommended Plan tables in subsequent pages.